guriandoro/vectorDB/README.md

 ### Sample data

-I have added the smaple data and uploaded the compressed file with the use of the lfs plugin for git.
+I have added the sample data file to this repo it is 400MB.
+I used the lfs plugin for git.

 The entry script will perform the following: